chanhbui297/DSEB65A_Gr1_anime_data_storytelling/README.md

 - **Missing Values**: All rows containing any `NaN` were dropped instead of imputed, reducing the dataset from **15,692 → 7,231** rows.
 - **Categorical Features**: Two lightweight approaches were tested:
-  1. **Ordinal Encoding** for converting categories into numeric codes (Our final method for baseline model)
+   1. **Dropping all categorical columns entirely**, ensuring Linear Model can run without error
-  2. **Dropping all categorical columns entirely** to avoid dimensional explosion (no One-Hot Encoding used)
+   2. **Ordinal Encoding** for converting categories into numeric codes (Our final method for baseline model)

 These constraints create a “worst reasonable scenario,” ensuring the Baseline Model reflects the performance of raw data without meaningful cleaning.